 Publications

 Marine biomass composition analysis traditionally requires time-consuming processes and domain expertise.
-This study demonstrates the effectiveness of Rapid Evaporative ionization Mass Spectrometry (REIMS) combined with advanced machine learning techniques for accurate marine biomass composition determination.
-Using fish species and body parts as model systems representing diverse biochemical profiles, we investigate various machine learning methods, including unsupervised pre-training strategies for transformers.
+This study demonstrates the effectiveness of rapid evaporative ionization mass spectrometry (REIMS) combined with advanced machine learning (ML) techniques for accurate marine biomass composition determination.
+Using fish species and body parts as model systems representing diverse biochemical profiles, we investigate various ML methods, including unsupervised pretraining strategies for transformers.
 The deep learning approaches consistently outperformed traditional machine learning across all tasks.
-We further explored the explainability of the best-performing and mostly black-box models using Local Interpretable Model-agnostic Explanations to find important features driving decisions behind each of the top-performing classifiers.
-REIMS analysis with machine learning can be accurate and potentially explainable technique for automated marine biomass compositional analysis.
-It has potential applications in marine-based industry quality control, product optimization, and food safety monitoring.
+For fish species classification, the pretrained transformer achieved 99.62% accuracy, and for fish body parts classification, the transformer achieved 84.06% accuracy.
+We further explored the explainability of the best-performing and predominantly black box models using local interpretable model-agnostic explanations and gradient-weighted class activation mapping to identify the important features driving the decisions behind each of the best performing classifiers.
+REIMS analysis with ML can be an accurate and potentially explainable technique for automated marine biomass composition analysis.
+Thus, REIMS analysis with ML has potential applications in quality control, product optimization, and food safety monitoring in marine-based industries.

 Automated Fish Classification Using Unprocessed Fatty Acid Chromatographic Data: A Machine Learning Approach